DiamondLinde/Adventure_Game/README.md

 The game should also be able to handle any _unexpected input_.

 And lastly the game should give you the option to _play again_ at the ending.

+## Running the game
+In order to play the game simply run `python3 adventure_game.py` in the files terminal.